ewpeng/PKUGalaxies20/README.md

 * A: The stellar initial mass function is not universal
 * B: Cold dark matter is incompatible with structure on galactic scales
-* C: Accretion (minor merging) is important for the formation of thick disks
+* C: Accretion of stars through minor merging is important for the formation of thick disks
 * D: Halo mass is the main driver of galaxy evolution, and environment is secondary

 Teams (to be determined)